tc39/proposal-ses/README.md

 Alternative, you can use `npm run watch`.

 ## Acknowledgements

+The Compartment API proposed here derives directly from [Moddable's earlier Compartment API](https://github.com/Moddable-OpenSource/moddable/tree/public/examples/js/compartments), in the XS implementation of standalone SES.
+We thank in particular Patrick Soquet and Peter Hoddlie for repeated sessions of brainstorming and refinement.

+Thanks to the regular attendees at the recent SES meetings, especially Bradley Farias, Michael Fig, Saleh Motaal, and Chip Morningstar.

 Many thanks to E. Dean Tribble, Kevin Reid, Dave Herman, Michael Ficarra, Tom Van Cutsem, Kris Kowal, Kevin Smith, Terry Hayes, Daniel Ehrenberg, Ojan Vafai, Elliott Sprehn, and Alex Russell.
 Thanks to the entire Caja team (Jasvir Nagra, Ihab Awad, Mike Stay, Mike Samuel, Felix Lee, Kevin Reid, and Ben Laurie) for building a system in which all the hardest issues have already been worked out.